gvwilson/sensibleadventures/bookster/bookster.md

 the table.
 If you look in my bag, you should find a roll of bandage."

-Just as Erileine handed the roll of white cotton to Razi, a tiny flame appeared on the candle wick, and a presence enter the room.
+Just as Erileine handed the roll of white cotton to Razi, a tiny flame appeared on the candle wick, and a presence entered the room.

 There was no other way to describe it: Erileine *knew* another person was there.

-She she looked over her shoulder at Lady Kembe's picture, the most powerful magician in Cherne looked back at her quizzically.
-"Who are you?" she asked.
-Her lips didn't move–the portrait hadn't come alive as they sometimes did in stories–but Erileine heard her as clearly as if she were standing a stride away.
+She glanced up at Lady Kembe's picture.
+The most powerful magician in Cherne looked back at her disapprovingly.
+"Who is yourself?"  she asked.
+Her lips didn't move–the portrait hadn't come alive as they did in stories–but Erileine heard her as clearly as if she were standing a stride away.

 She swallowed dryly.
 "I'm Erileine, *sra*.
 Erileine Saedanne é Laeuc, of Starboard Town, on Avaunt.
 I'm Bookster Razi's apprentice."

 Somehow, the portrait frowned without any part of it moving.
-"Where is he?
-Why not does he speak with myself himself?"
+"Where finds himself?
+Why not does himself speak with myself?"
 The candle flame flickered in time with her words.

 "He's here, *sra*."
 Erileine gestured, not knowing whether she could see or not.
 "He was bowshot.
 Yesterday.
 In Thomas's boat.
 We berthed at Tinhead an hour ago.
 There were soldiers waiting for us.
 I think they're going into the tunnels, but I don't know for sure."

 "Hold, hold," Lady Kembe said.
-"Begin you from the beginning.
-My Razi has been shot?"
+"Begin yourself from the beginning.
+My Razi has been shot *again*?"

 The story of the day's events tumbled out in pieces.
 The more Erileine talked, the more clearly she saw Lady Kembe.
 She was older